SoaringMoon/WaifuNetwork/Archive/Threads/Actuators for waifu movement.md

 D2F3BEF3FE4719D5904D300B82034223

 # 275
 Sometimes the best example of what to do is seeing what, not to do.
 Here's one of those.

 The Ford aircraft launching system uses a large rotating flywheel to store electricity and release it in large burst.
 It has a bunch of linear motors that switch to propel the launcher and move the aircraft.

 Now can you see the stupidity of this?
 The linear motor has many many coils that don't do one damn thing except the brief moment that the propulsion shoe, (I think they call the launcher that attaches to the aircraft a shoe, I may be wrong), goes past that coil.
 So you have all these electronic switches and all these separate coils.
 It's stupid.
 And even worse.
 The nuke reactor they have makes steam, this is used to make electricity with losses of maybe 60% if they are real lucky, then there are another 5 to 10% losses in speeding up the big flywheel then another 5-10% producing the power and maybe 3-4-5% switching all these coils that are mostly not needed most of the time.
 An abortion of the highest order.
 I would be really surprised if 25% of the actual steam power the reactor made is actually used to launch the plane.

 If they wanted to make it work properly they would either find a way to first,

 make some sort of steam turbine or engine to drive a fiberglass chain to drive the shoe, or if they couldn't get that run a big set of electric motors that drive the fiberglass chain.
 (Remember if you are throwing away roughly 70% of your steam energy in the present system maybe you could make some very inefficient steam motor but would throw away all that other complexity.)

 That chain should be fiberglass because this is on the ocean and fiberglass would last forever.
 Fiberglass has a far better strength to weight ratio than steel and you could mass produce the chain links very cheaply with only a few molds.

 Every time you look at something see what you can throw away and still have it work and even efficiency is not really necessary as we need heat for our waifu's so losing some is not a problem as it will just warm them up for us.

 The real measurement is cost, cost, cost and ease of manufacture which really means less cost.
 We should if at all possible use computing to control things because it can be tuned.
 So even if it sucks at first more programming or better faster computers can eventually allow smooth life like motion.

 # 276
 "At the size limit"

 http://library.lol/main/96A8A9F76542AF775DFDD646347480B5

 # 277
 >>12141

 Those books look super interesting.

 Trimming, Miniaturization and Ideality

 http://library.lol/main/D2F3BEF3FE4719D5904D300B82034223

 # 278
 >>12140

->"how much of the device is actually doing work and if it's not how can we get rid of it?" this is so key it should be added as a guideline in our Codex [spoiler]or whatever we are putting together for that purpose [/spoiler]
+>"how much of the device is actually doing work and if it's not how can we get rid of it?"

+this is so key it should be added as a guideline in our Codex %%or whatever we are putting together for that purpose %%

 # 279
 >>12144